History of American Airlines: 2020s

 In February 2021, American announced 13,000 workers would be furloughed in April if the Payroll Support Program was not extended again; following the passage of the American Rescue Plan, the furloughs were canceled.

 December 7, 2021, American Airlines Group announced Doug Parker will be retiring as the chief executive officer on March 31, 2022 while he will continue to be the chairman of American's board.
 Robert Isom, the current president of American will be the new CEO.

 On February 28, 2022 in response to the Russian invasion of Ukraine, American indefinitely suspended its interline agreements with Russian airlines Aeroflot and S7, including its oneworld frequent flier program with S7.

 A mid-2020 partnership with JetBlue called the Northeast Alliance, included coordinating direct flights for Boston and New York City.
 This resulted in a Justice Department anti-trust lawsuit.
 On May 19, 2023, judge Leo Sorokin ruled that the alliance hindered consumers as it reduced competition and must be disbanded. as of July 2023, American Airlines is working to appeal the ruling.

 In September 2024, American Airlines flight attendants ratified a new five year contract, averting the threat of a labor strike.

 In October 2024, American announced new technology at boarding that will reject passengers trying to "gate-jump," or board before their gate is called.
 After testing the technology at four airports, it announced it would get a wider rollout starting in November 2024.

 On January 29, 2025, American Eagle flight 5342 collided with a Black Hawk helicopter, resulting in both crashing into the Potomac River near Ronald Reagan Washington National Airport.

+In July 2026, American Airlines CEO Robert Isom announced a strategic initiative aimed at closing a $3 billion profit gap with United Airlines by focusing on premium passenger growth, cabin upgrades, and expanded lounge facilities.
+Despite anticipated fuel cost increases, the airline projected a nearly 80% rise in adjusted earnings for the fiscal year.